Perak Stadium

-The Perak Stadium (Stadium Perak) is a stadium used mostly for association football located in Kampung Simee in Ipoh, Kinta District, Perak, Malaysia.
-It is part of a large sports complex called the DBI Sports Complex, which houses a majority of sporting facilities used by players representing the state of Perak such as the Velodrome Rakyat (cycling), Indera Mulia Stadium (indoor stadium) and the Sultan Azlan Shah Stadium (field hockey).
+Perak Stadium (Stadium Perak) is a stadium used mostly for football, located in Kampung Simee, Ipoh, Kinta District, Perak, Malaysia.
+It is part of a large MBI Sports Complex, which houses sporting facilities such as Velodrome Rakyat, Indera Mulia Stadium and Sultan Azlan Shah Stadium.
+With a maximum capacity of 42,500 spectators, it is the largest stadium in Peninsular Malaysia's northern region and the fourth largest nationwide.

 Profile

 Before the stadium was built, the site for the stadium was used as a prison from 1949 to 1959, known as Detention Camp to incarcerate communists during Malayan Emergency period (Darurat in Malay).

 The construction of the stadium started in January 1964 and completed by June 1965, with a maximum capacity of 10,000.
-Two following renovations increased the stadium capacity - 1975 (18,000) and 1993 (30,000).
+Two following renovations increased the stadium capacity – 1975 (18,000) and 1993 (30,000).

 The stadium was upgraded in 1997. for the FIFA U-20 World Cup.
 It was renovated in 1999 at a cost of RM 1,949,000 by the Perak state government.
 It was put under the administration of the Ipoh City Council, which oversees the general upkeep of the stadium until this day.

 Since the last refurbishment in 1997, the capacity of the stadium is 42,500 and it boasts a press box and a VIP-area which is normally used by the Sultan of Perak.
 The stadium features a FIFA standard football pitch and an IAAF-certified synthetic running track.
 The stadium also has monochromatic video matrix scoreboard.

-The stadium has two types of seating, which is grandstand seating and normal seating.
-Only those seating in the grandstand are sheltered from the elements of nature.